janet-lang/pkgs/README.md

 The official package listing for Janet.
 It maps short package names to full git urls for use in scripts and Janet programs.

-If you have written a Janet library that you think others may find useful, please submit a pull-request here adding it to the package listing.
+To have your own library added to the package listing, please see the CONTRIBUTING document.
 Thanks!

 ## Usage (from jpm)